Pulse Breathing Dynamics in a Mode-Locked Laser measured via SHG autocorrelation: Conclusion

 \section{Conclusion}

 We have demonstrated that statistical analysis of SHG autocorrelation reveals pulse breathing dynamics in mode-locked lasers.
-Applied to our\,1030 nm laser, we measured pulse width fluctuations of $\sim10.4-12.0$\,fs\,($\sim5.0-5.7\%$).
+Applied to our\,1030 nm laser, we measured pulse width fluctuations of $\sim3.2$\,fs\,($\sim1.6\%$).
 The method is inexpensive, fast, requires only standard apparatus, and provides information inaccessible to conventional FROG or spectral measurements.
-Future measurements employing piezoelectric stages with sub-nanometer positioning accuracy would eliminate the stage contribution entirely, providing a cleaner extraction of the breathing dynamics.
-The measured breathing amplitude enables theoretical prediction of the impact on supercontinuum spectral stability.
+The measured breathing amplitude enables a qualitative prediction of the impact on supercontinuum spectral stability.
 This technique fills a gap between time-averaged pulse characterization and single-shot spectroscopy, offering practical access to cavity noise dynamics for oscillator development and application optimization.

 This diagnostic capability will be important in our ongoing development of an optical frequency comb at 1030 nm.
 This will be used for precision spectroscopy of atomic transitions, using our ultracold metastable $^3$He and $^4$He\,\cite{PhysRevA.107.033313} to improve precision spectroscopic measurements\,\cite{PhysRevLett.125.013002,doi:10.1126/science.abk2502,doi:10.1126/science.adj2462,doi:10.1126/science.adj2610,PhysRevLett.134.223001}.
-The identification of pump diode RIN near 5\,MHz as the dominant technical breathing mechanism provides a clear engineering target: active stabilization of the pump power at this frequency is expected to reduce the intrinsic breathing amplitude and improve carrier-envelope phase stability, bringing the oscillator closer to the quantum-limited breathing floor set by spontaneous emission